Capacitated Network Design Games on a Generalized Fair Allocation Model: Capacitated Cost-Sharing Connection Games under Max-Cost Criterion

 \subsection{Price of Stability (PoS)}

 For the lower bound of $\PoS_{mc}$, Feldman and Ron show that there is a CSCSG instance on an undirected parallel-link graph with two vertices such that $\PoS_{mc}$ is $n$ \cite{Feldman2015}.
 By orienting all the edges from a vertex to the other vertex in the undirected parallel-link graph of the CSCSG, we have the same lower bound of $\PoS_{mc}=n$ on directed parallel-link graphs.
-We then give the tight upper bound of $\PoS_{mc}$, which shows the following theorem.
+In the following theorem, we then give a tight upper bound to $\PoS_{mc}$.

 \begin{theorem} For any CSCSG $(\Delta, \mathcal{F}^*)$, $\PoS_{mc}$ is at most $n$, and it is tight. \end{theorem}